solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 If supporting the operating system and the various other software is not a preferred approach, the next evolutionary path is to remove the operating system and web server from the list of setup and configuration steps.
 This can be accomplished by utilizing the Platform as a Service (PaaS) offerings of Azure App Service and Azure Database for MySQL.

-However, modernizing an application and migrating them to these aformentioned services may introduce some relatively small application changes.
+However, modernizing an application and migrating them to these aforementioned services may introduce some relatively small application changes.

 To implement this deployment, reference the [Cloud Deployment to Azure App Service](./../artifacts/02-02-CloudDeploy-AppSvc/README.md) article.